What Is Margin in Trading? A Beginners Guide

 That amount is set aside from your available balance.

-When the trade closes, the margin is released back into your available balance.
+When the trade is closed, the reserved margin is released back into your available balance.

 Common Beginner Mistakes